-The Board of Directors and Management Leucadia Wastewater District Carlsbad, California
+The Board of Directors Leucadia Wastewater District Carlsbad, California

-We have audited the financial statements of Leucadia Wastewater District (the District) as of and for the year ended June 30, 2023, and have issued our report thereon dated October 23, 2023.
+We have audited the financial statements of Leucadia Wastewater District (the entity) as of and for the year ended June 30, 2024, and have issued our report thereon dated October 31, 2024.
 Professional standards require that we advise you of the following matters relating to our audit.